i05nagai/memorandum/language/english_speaking.md

     * The mistakes were corrected in a subsequent edition of the book
 * pass
     * someone I can pass on my wisdom to
-* take something to heart
-    * Dont't take it to heart. he was only joking about your hair

 * offer/give/ask/pay/show/teach/tell
     * Somebody gave the police the information